LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 Start typing here...

-# Table of Contents.
+## Table of Contents.

-# What is this?
+## What is this?

 These are books taken from an ancient Thassilonian library from a plane that shouldn't exist from outside reality.

-The books below are primarily spell books but they do hold some secrets.
+The books below are primarily spell books, but they do hold some secrets.

-# 1. Joys of Deceit.
+## 1. Joys of Deceit.

 The lunatic ravings of an insane Thassilonian Specialist Wizard, a practitioner of Sin Magic.